 What's on offer at the Thursday Island campus

-Our Thursday Island campus offers a range of study areas to the local community including Aboriginal and Torres Strait Islander primary health care, accounting, early childhood education and care, first aid, leadership and management, and training and assessment.
+Our Thursday Island campus offers a range of study areas to the local community including Aboriginal and Torres Strait Islander primary health care, health support, marine, business, hospitality, first aid, sport and recreation, accounting, early childhood education and care, and leadership and management.

 Facilities and services

 - Cultural arts studio

 - Dining room

 Take your building and construction management career to the next level with this advanced qualification.
 Apply for your Builder Project Management Services licence and become a qualified project manager or job site supervisor for high-rise construction work.